Transport & Getting Around

 Getting Around Phuket

 Phuket has no metro, no reliable bus network, and tuk-tuks are for tourists.
-After six years here, here's exactly how expats actually get around — and what owning a car or scooter really costs and involves.
+After seven years here, here's exactly how expats actually get around — and what owning a car or scooter really costs and involves.

 540K+THB — new car from